Breaks for carers

 The sitting service is provided to you, the carer, to allow you to take a break.
 This means that if the cared for person requires any type of service themselves (such as personal care which includes moving and handling, bathing etc), the relevant health or social services agency should be contacted to provide this.

-A new service will be offered from October 2017 by Age UK (link opens in new window) to enable carers over the age of 50 to have a break in exchange for a council voucher.
-Initially services will include:
+Age UK (link opens in new window) offers a service for carers over the age of 50 to have a break in exchange for our vouchers.
+Services include:

 - sitting services (not personal care)